akostrik/CPP_module_42/README.md

 Non-final class with virtual functions should have virtual destructor

+The single pointer to refer to all the objects of the different classes

 # Reference vs pointer (01 / ex03)
 Pointers and references present some small differences that make them less or more appropriate depending on the use and the lifecycle of the object used.